 Guardianship is where another person makes decisions on behalf of the person with disability.
 This is the last resort and only made when a less restrictive option is not possible.

-Side by Side: A guide for adults (PDF)
+Side by Side: A guide for people wanting support to make decisions (PDF)

 Your supported personal and financial decisions